Gardens and Produce

 The following garden locations are reserved for research and other projects around campus:

-• Aeroponic Tower Garden: Located in 71 North, this garden grows lettuces and herbs in air/mist instead of soil.
+• Aeroponic Tower Garden: located in 71 North, this garden grows lettuces and herbs in air/mist instead of soil.

-• Anderson Market Garden: The produce grown here is purchased by Campus Dining Services or used elsewhere on campus.
+• Anderson Market Garden: the produce grown here is purchased by Campus Dining Services or used elsewhere on campus.

 Hydroponic Farming Pod (Hydropod)